rsx-utoronto/rsx-rover/rover/autonomy/scripts/obstacle_avoidance/DOCUMENTATION.md

             ```
             where you specify a deeper or shallower depth to allow the tree to return a node at some coarser level.
 You can then check if that node is free or occupied at that coarser resolution.
     - I am making a decision to consider the nodes that don't exist as unoccupied.
 If that creates a lot of problems, I will reconsider, maybe check a group of coordinates or check the distance to nearest obstacle or smth.

+    - A few ways to emulate a nearest neighbour search in case the node is not found:
+        - OctoMap **does not** provide a built-in “nearest-neighbor” search for leaf nodes, so there’s no single function call like `searchNearest(x, y, z)`.
+If your `search(...)` call returns `nullptr`, that typically means:

+            - The queried point lies in unknown space, or
+            - It falls into a higher-level (coarser) node that has not been subdivided down to leaf resolution.
+        - **Query at coarser depth**:
+            By default, `search(x, y, z)` searches at the **full/leaf depth**.
+However, you can specify a smaller `depth`, which makes OctoMap return coarser (higher-level) nodes if a leaf-level node does not exist.
+For example:

+            ```cpp
+            unsigned int depth = octree->getTreeDepth() - 1;
+            // or any value < getTreeDepth()
+            octomap::OcTreeNode* node = octree->search(x, y, z, depth);
+            ```

+            If a coarser node exists at that coordinate, `node` will be non-null.
+This isn’t a true “nearest neighbor” search, but it effectively says, “If I can’t find a leaf node, at least give me the coarser node covering (x, y, z).”

+        - **Expand or subdivide free space**

+            OctoMap often stores large free regions at higher levels.
+You can force the octree to subdivide more finely, so that future queries at leaf resolution will succeed.
+For instance:
+            ```cpp
+            octree->expand();
+            ```
+            This tells the tree to expand all nodes (down to the max depth), so free space gets subdivided into child nodes.
+Then a subsequent `search(x, y, z)` might return a leaf node for those free coordinates rather than `nullptr`.
+(Be aware this can **dramatically** increase memory usage.)

 ## Future Goals